Exponential Functions in C++: Unleashing the Power of Pow()!

 This program implements a simple C++ function to calculate the exponential of a base number to a given exponent, essentially computing the power function manually without using the standard library’s pow function.

-2. The power function is declared with a prototype indicating it takes two arguments: a double type base and an int type exponent, and returns a double type result.
+function is declared with a prototype indicating it takes two arguments: adouble

-4. The input values are then fed to the power function which is called to calculate the result.
+function which is called to calculate the result. - In the

-5. In the power function, we have an assertion that checks that the exponent is not negative; this is a simple safety check since our function doesn’t handle negative exponents (which would involve fractions).
+function, we have an assertion that checks that the exponent is not negative; this is a simple safety check since our function doesn’t handle negative exponents (which would involve fractions). - The

 This simple yet efficient program shows how fundamental programming constructs like loops and conditional checks are used to recreate an intrinsic mathematical function manually.
 It also gives insight into the importance of input validation through assertions, enhancing program safety and handling of unexpected conditions.